wormhole-foundation/wormhole-docs/learn/governance/multigov-architecture.md

     - `HubVotePool` submits the aggregated votes to the `HubGovernor`
 1. **Vote Tallying and Proposal Execution**:
     - `HubGovernor` tallies votes from all chains
-    - If quorum is reached and there are more for votes then against votes, the vote passes and is queued for execution
+    - If a quorum is reached and there are more for votes than against votes, the vote passes and is queued for execution
     - After the timelock delay, the proposal can be executed on the hub chain
-    - For cross-chain actions, a proposal should call the `dispatch` method in the `HubMessageDispatcher` which sends execution messages to the relevant spoke chains
+    - For cross-chain actions, a proposal should call the `dispatch` method in the `HubMessageDispatcher`, which sends execution messages to the relevant spoke chains
     - `SpokeMessageExecutors` on each spoke chain receive and execute the approved actions through their respective `SpokeAirlocks`

 ## Cross-Chain Communication